kari983/MS_data_analyses/README.md

 (B).
 R codes

 This repository consists of 7 script files used for the analyses.
-Five scripts for the main manuscript (M)S section and two for supporting information.
+Five scripts for the main manuscript (MS) section and two for supporting information.
 They are located within the working directory.
 These scripts include:
 (i).
 Main MS section R script files
 (1).
 Biomass_NWP_WP_combine.R: contains scripts for analyzing biomass of non-woody plants (NWP), woody plants (WP) and their combined biomasses corresponding to each treatment [C, I, W, WI].
 (2).
 Diversity_NWP_WP_combine.R: contains scripts for analyzing divesity of non-woody plants (NWP), woody plants (WP) and their combined biomasses corresponding to each treatment [C, I, W, WI].